Paul1nh0/jsh/README.txt

             * because i wanted something that would fit my needs..

-            * because this runs faster (less actions and analysis), and i didnt have much resources.
+            * because this runs very fast (less actions and almost zero analysis (just enough i'd like to say), and i didn't have much resources.

-            * its very easy to see that a crash is not exploitable (null ptr assertion etc) directlly from asseambly..
+            * imho its very easy to see that a crash is not exploitable (null ptr assertion etc) directlly from asseambly..

       this was mostly implemented for automating windows ((i know its hard to believe..)),